cl-/AngryPlanets/README.md

 Further technical details can be found on the code page: https://github.com/cl-/AngryPlanets

-How to customize the solar system game data:
+The API - How to customize the solar system game data:
 ---------------
 If you are a scientist or teacher trying to customize the game, here's how you can do it.